typelevel/cats-collections/docs/src/main/tut/dequeue.md

 This process of reshuffling the stacks to make sure we have items available on both sides is actually a linear (O(n)) operation.
-However, since we only have to perform this operation after every n pop operations, we can say that this is constant time when amortized over enough operations.
+However, since we only have to perform this operation after every n/2 pop operations, we can say that this is constant time when amortized over enough operations.